nsubstitute/NSubstitute/Source/Docs/help/_posts/2010-04-01-argument-matchers.markdown

 This matcher normally isn't required; most of the time we can just use `0` instead of `Arg.Is(0)`.
 In some cases though, NSubstitute can't work out which matcher applies to which argument (arg matchers are actually fuzzily matched; not passed directly to the function call).
 In these cases it will throw an `AmbiguousArgumentsException` and ask you to specify one or more additional argument matchers.
 In some cases you may have to explicitly use argument matchers for every argument.

+## How NOT to use argument matchers

+Argument matchers should only be used when setting return values or checking received calls.
+Using `Arg.Is` or `Arg.Any` without a call to `.Returns` or `Received()` can cause your tests to behave in unexpected ways.

+For example:

+{% highlight csharp %}
+/* ARRANGE */

+var widgetFactory = Substitute.For<IWidgetFactory>();
+var subject = new Sprocket(widgetFactory);

+// OK: Use arg matcher for a return value: widgetFactory.Make(Arg.Is<int>(x => x > 10)).Returns(TestWidget);

+/* ACT */

+// NOT OK: arg matcher used with a real call:
+//   subject.StartWithWidget(Arg.Any<int>());

+// Use a real argument instead: subject.StartWithWidget(4);

+/* ASSERT */

+// OK: Use arg matcher to check a call was received: widgetFactory.Received().Make(4);
+{% endhighlight %}

+In this example it would be an error to use an argument matcher in the `ACT` part of this test.
+Even if we don't mind what specific argument we pass to our subject, `Arg.Any` is only for substitutes, and only for setting return values or checking received calls; not for real calls.

+(If you do want to indicate to readers that the precise argument used for a real call doesn't matter you could use a variable such as `var someInt = 4; subject.StartWithWidget(someInt);` or similar.
+Just stay clear of argument matchers for this!)